Withdrawals and Distributions

-- Current faculty and staff may apply for a loan from their TIAA-CREF or VALIC account (not Fidelity or Vanguard accounts).
-Loans are limited to your elective contributions.
+- Current faculty and staff may apply for a loan from their Fidelity account (not legacy TIAA or VALIC accounts).
+Loans are limited to your voluntary pre-tax contributions.

 - Faculty and staff working at Vanderbilt, and under the age of 59½, are not permitted to take withdrawals from the Retirement Plan except in the case of a financial hardship as defined by the Internal Revenue Service.
 There are special rules and documentation requirements to process a Financial Hardship Withdrawal (see below for more information).

 - Vanderbilt does not have a mandatory retirement age.
-However, benefits must commence for a participant under the plan, regardless of whether he or she has retired, no later than April 1 following the end of the calendar year in which he or she reached age 70½.
+However, benefits must commence for a participant under the plan, if he or she has retired, no later than April 1 following the end of the calendar year in which he or she reached age 70½.
 Other distributions may be made according to the terms of the retirement plan document.

 The Withdrawal or Distribution Process

-- Contact the investment company that holds your account and request a Withdrawal/Distribution Form or Loan Application.
+- Contact the investment company that holds your account and request a Withdrawal/Distribution Form.